 Wellness, Relationships, and Responsible Behavior

 All new students are required to complete an online educational program around responsible behavior with regard to substance use and relationships.
 The course promotes a healthier and safer campus environment for everyone.
 Watch your Michigan Tech email account in early August for the information you'll need to start the course.

 Students have access to multiple health care providers and services in the Houghton and Hancock area.

 Flu shot clinics will be held during the fall semester on Michigan Tech's campus, with services provided by UP Health System Portage.
 NOTE: A fee is charged for flu shots, and a waiver can be provided to receive reimbursement from your insurance company.
 For dates, locations, or questions, please email Student Health Services at firstname.lastname@example.org.

 The staff at Counseling Services is here to help you gain perspective and be successful, personally and academically.
 Our professional staff of licensed therapists provides solution-focused therapies to assist students in navigating challenges they may face while enrolled at the University.
 Each clinician works closely with all student support services at Michigan Tech and with health care professionals both locally and in students' home areas.
 Services are free and confidential.
-In addition, 24-hour emergency mental health services are available by calling Public Safety and Police Services at 906-487-2216 and asking for the counselor on call.
+In addition, students have access to telehealth counseling support through the MySSP (Student Support Program) app.
+MySSP offers 24/7 multilingual real-time phone and chat services as well as short-term phone and video support by appointment, even when students are studying abroad or working at a co-op or internship position.
 Those who are currently engaged in mental health support in their home communities are encouraged to contact Counseling Services to discuss options for continued care.